Scanned

 relating to my body in a way I never experienced before.

-I wanted more of this yoga thing; once a week wasn't
+I wanted more from this yoga thing; once a week wasn't

 enough anymore.
 So in addition to Nathaniel's weekly